Published: 3rd February 2021

 By restructuring debt within a Company Voluntary Arrangement, directors are able to carry on trading with better cash flow, and no threats of legal action in relation to the debts included.

-Tax debts can be held within a CVA, and HMRC will carefully assess the proposals before deciding on whether to vote in favour.
-During this time your company is protected from creditor action, and if sufficient creditors vote for the arrangement, you will pay a single monthly amount, rather than making numerous individual debt repayments.
+Tax debts can be included within a CVA, and HMRC will carefully assess the proposals before deciding on whether to vote in favour.
+During this time your company is protected from creditor action, and if at least 75% (by value) of creditors vote for the arrangement, you will pay a single monthly amount, rather than making numerous individual debt repayments.

 Businesses with valuable hard assets such as property, vehicles or machinery, may be able to release their inherent value in return for a lump sum of cash which could be used to pay the arrears of tax.